 PETSinc offers a new path for pets that need new homes.
 However, due to our responsibilities to pets that are currently in our program, we have to vet each pet before we accept them into the program.

 If you are the legal owner of a pet but are unable to keep him or her, before you bring us the pet, please contact our Adoption Center at firstname.lastname@example.org or 803-739-9333 to inquire about our intake procedure and to see if we have room to accept your pet.

 Limited space, limited funding, and a lack of equipment are some of the factors that effect our intake decisions.
 We do not offer a pet drop off program.

-A donation to PETSinc is required to surrender a pet.
+We require a donation to PETSinc to surrender a pet.